If you’re looking for Grit Daily’s media kit, click here.

 10. If you run a company and want to market it, be sure to mention that in your biography only.
 People respect your willingness to “give” by covering and analyzing news, first.
 Your own articles are no place to mention your company or back link to it.

 11. Always include a “focus word.”
 That goes in at the bottom of the CMS.

-12. Always include a “featured image” which goes in on the righthand side of the CMS at “set featured image.”
+12. Always set a “featured image” which goes in on the right-hand side of the CMS at “set featured image.”